backupbrew/switchbrew/Filesystem services.md

 [\#GetGlobalAccessLogMode](#GetGlobalAccessLogMode "wikilink") has bit1
 set.

-GetGlobalAccessLogMode and OutputAccessLogToSdCard are usable without special permissions, however SetGlobalAccessLogMode requires that.
 When bit1 in GlobalAccessLogMode is clear, FS-module will just return 0 for OutputAccessLogToSdCard.
 However even with that set the log doesn't show up SD, unknown why.

 The input buffer is written to the "$FsAccessLog:/FsAccessLog.txt" file, where "$FsAccessLog" is the SD-card mount-name.
 It's written to the